Google Tag Manager

 Video on searching for a specific course

-Under the Section Filters heading, use the first field (Select GE; GWR; USCP) and select one of the following: Graduation Writing Requirement or United States Cultural Pluralism.
+3. Under the Section Filters heading, click on "Select GE; GWR; or USCP" and select one of the following: Graduation Writing Requirement or United States Cultural Pluralism.

 The Section Filters allow you to find GWR, USCP, or Fully Online sections.